rsalmei/alive-progress/README.md

 ```

-## Alive-Bar modes
+## Modes of operation

 Actually, the `total` argument is optional.
 Providing it makes the bar enter the **definite mode**, the one used for well-bounded tasks.
-This mode has all statistics widgets the alive-bar has to offer: counter, throughput and eta.
+This mode has all statistics widgets `alive-progress` has to offer: counter, throughput and eta.

 If you do not provide a `total`, the bar enters the **unknown mode**.
 In this mode, the whole progress-bar is animated like the cool spinners, as it's not possible to determine the percentage of completion.
 Therefore, it's also not possible to compute an eta, but you still get the counter and throughput widgets.